Decision problems on geometric tilings: The domino problem is undecidable on every set of tilings

 In fact, our reduction yields an explicit quasi-isometry $G(x)\to \mathbb Z^2$ for every $x\in X$: draw the grid on $x$, fix an origin $(0,0)$ for the grid arbitrarily, and define $\phi : G(x)\to \mathbb Z^2$ such that $\phi(v)$ is any element of $\mathbb{Z}^2$ in the grid inside $v$.

-In the case of finitely presented groups it is known that the undecidability of the domino problem is a quasi-isometry invariant \cite{cohen2015}.
+In the case of finitely presented groups it is known that the undecidability of the domino problem is a quasi-isometry invariant \cite{cohen2015}, in addition to other properties such as the existence of strongly aperiodic subshifts \cite{barbieri2022}.
 In particular, the domino problem on any Cayley graph that is quasi-isometric to $\mathbb{Z}^2$ is undecidable.
-However the proof uses heavily the group structure and we do not claim that the undecidability of the domino problem is a quasi-isometry invariant on general (infinite) graphs.
-There are other quasi-isometry invariant group properties related with the existence of strongly aperiodic subshifts \cite{barbieri2022}.
+However, adjacency graphs for geometric tilings are very far from Cayley graphs; for example, they are not (vertex-)transitive.

-Adjacency graphs are very far from being Cayley graphs: say two vertices are equivalent if they have the same neighbourhoods for all radii.
-Cayley graphs are transitive (all vertices are equivalent) while adjacency graphs are not even quasi-transitive (there may be infinitely many equivalence classes).
-Still, our proofs seem to hint that quasi-isometries play a role even in this context.
+Shortly after the present paper was submitted, Barbieri and Bitar \cite{barbieri2025} extended these invariance results under quasi-isometry beyond Cayley graphs to structures called blueprints; see in particular Section 6 in \emph{op.cit} that relate to geometric tilings.
+While their results are more general than Theorem~\ref{thm:main} on most aspects (they apply to all groups and not only $\mathbb Z^2$, for example), they only cover the case where the set of geometric tilings is a subshift as of the currently available version\footnote{Following personal communication with the authors, a future version of \emph{op. cit.} may apply to arbitrary sets of tilings.}.